iShape-Swift/iTriangle/README.md

 # iTriangle
-Complex polygon triangulation, tessellation and split into convex polygons.
-Initialy for first triangulation it use triangulation of monotenes polygons, after it use iteration algoithm to make Delaynay triangulation.
-If your polygon has self-intersections or some degenerate case, they will be resolved with [iOverlay]
+Complex polygon triangulation, tessellation, and splitting into convex polygons.
+Initially, for the first triangulation, it uses monotone polygons' triangulation, and then it applies an iterative algorithm to create Delaunay triangulation.
+If your polygon has self-intersections or some degenerate cases, they will be resolved with [iOverlay]
- [https://github.com/iShape-Swift/iOverlay]. iTriangle use fix-float math in range -1000_000.000...1000_000.000 with a precision 0.001, but recommended range is -100_000...100_000 with a orecision of.
+ [https://github.com/iShape-Swift/iOverlay]. iTriangle uses fixed-float math in the range -1,000,000.000 to 1,000,000.000 with a precision of 0.001, but the recommended range is -100,000 to 100,000 with precision.

 ## Delaunay triangulation
 <p align="center">
 <img src="https://github.com/iShape-Swift/iShapeTriangulation/blob/master/Readme/star_triangle.svg" width="500"/>